 Public relations is ultimately about producing quality content that will resonate with audiences.
 In the fashion industry, PR agencies and professionals play a vital role in the marketing and communication of a brand.
-They help promote a fashion brand, designer, or any other clients and grab the attention of other members of the fashion industry, potential buyers, and the media.
-With their knowledge of the PR landscape, they can develop mutually beneficial relationships with members of the media, social media influencers, and bloggers.
-It is pretty safe to say that PR professionals can help brands build exclusivity, and communicate the uniqueness and benefits that the brand offers its target audience.
+They help promote a fashion brand or designer to grab the attention of other members of the fashion industry, potential buyers, and the media.

 The impact of PR and Marketing on the Fashion Industry